Air freight costs and international and express air freight rates per kg

 - Pharmaceuticals.
 Given their small size and value, medical goods are frequently shipped by air.

-- Documents and Samples.
-DHL Global Forwarding actually got started by taking ocean freight documents by air to expedite release along a new West Coast-Hawaii ocean line.
+- Documents and samples.
+DHL Global Forwarding actually got started by shipping ocean freight documents by air to expedite release along a new West Coast-Hawaii ocean line.
 Air remains the most cost-effective method of shipping documents.

 - Seasonal shipments.
 Whatever the product is, if there’s high international demand for a product that requires bolstering down a supply chain, it will generally be shipped by air.

-Beyond the air freight, which is calculated based on the cost above, the air freight price will also likely include:
+Beyond the expense of air freight, which is calculated based on the cost above, the total cost to ship by air will also likely include:

 - Fuel surcharges

 In addition, for door-to-door costs, the price will also include air cargo services, including:

 - Customs brokerage

 - Accessorial charges

 Are international air freight quotes and air freight prices changing?